Close X

 Temporary Alternative Placement

 If you are unable to keep your pet with you, it may be time to consider a temporary alternative placement.
 Do you have a family member, friend, or coworker who would consider fostering your pet while you work to find more permanent, pet-friendly housing?
-Social media is a great way to network your pet to those outside of your immediate social circle, and you might also consider online services like 911FosterPets to find temporary placement for your pet.
+Social media is a great way to network your pet to those outside of your immediate social circle.
 Click below for sample social media posts you can use to find help for your pet and to learn how to prepare your pet for this time of transition.

 Sample Social Media Asks